 Have you ever experienced a place that felt like it was alive?
-Like when you walk into an empty stadium or sports arena and imagine it filled with people, screaming and cheering.
+It's like when you walk into an empty stadium or sports arena and imagine it filled with people, screaming and cheering.
 Though you’re standing completely alone, your brain can almost pick up on the energy of the fans and victories of the past, bringing them to life in your mind.
 Darlington Raceway has that kind of power.

 The second-oldest track on the NASCAR circuit, Darlington Raceway is a storied place.
 It’s unique in its egg-shaped design—the result of the owner honoring his agreement with the original landholder not to disturb a minnow pond on the property.
 When it was built, it also was somewhat longer than the other tracks of its time, allowing drivers to achieve much greater speeds in their stock cars.
 In the early days, fresh asphalt sealant would be laid before the races, earning Darlington one of its infamous nicknames, “The Lady in Black.”